packocrayons/arduinobot/README.md

 ## Stack

 The stack is present in `stack.c`, and is a raw stack of structs (stackElements).
-This is currently on a separate branch and the master branch uses a linked list.
+There are helper functions to push and pop to the stack, and they both take a pointer to a stack struct (which MUST be set up appropriately).